Capterra bills itself as ‘the smart way to find business software’ for B2B people researching new business software.

 Landing Page Link: https://www.qualtrics.com/lp/employee-engagement-2/?utm_medium=cpc&utm_campaign=employee+engagement&utm_source=capterra

-Summary: Qualtrics have had an amazing growth story – I know because I got them to speak at a seminar I ran a few years back.
+Summary: Qualtrics have had an amazing growth story – we know because our founder Ben got them to speak at a seminar he ran a few years back.
 Great-looking landing page with all the right elements.

 Options For Split-Testing: Testing visitor segmentation could prove beneficial as different role types have different requirements.
 Some people would value the end-to-end visibility aspect whereas others would focus on the ease-of-use element.
 Segmenting would allow Qualtrics to present the right messaging to the right people.